thalter/thalter/README.md

 ### Hi there 👋

+Three decades of software development.
+My current interests, in no particular order

+- iOS development (Swift/XCode)
+- Retrogaming (trying to learn batari Basic in my free time, but it is hard)
+- Cross-platform C#/.NET development (MacOS/Windows)

 <!--
 **thalter/thalter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.